gwenhall/Exercise-04c-Levels/README.md

 Repeat for the other two levels.
 Use the brown and red tiles for level 1, green and yellow for level 2, and blue and white tiles for level 3 (to make them visually distinct).

-Quit Godot.
-In GitHub desktop, add a summary message, commit your changes and push them back to GitHub.
-If you return to and refresh your GitHub repository page, you should now see your updated files with the time when they were changed.

-Now edit the README.md file.
-When you have finished editing, commit your changes, and then turn in the URL of the main repository page (https://github.com/[username]/Exercise-04c-Levels) on Canvas.

-The final state of the file should be as follows (replacing the "Created by" information with your name):
 ```
 # Exercise-04c-Levels
 Exercise for MSCH-C220, 10 March 2021